QubesOS/qubes-doc/user/managing-os/templates.md

 ## Updating

 Updating TemplateVMs is an important part of [Updating Qubes OS].
-Please see [Updating softare in TemplateVMs].
+Please see [Updating software in TemplateVMs].

 ## Uninstalling